 - This tutorial and all the instructions work for Samsung Galaxy Note 8.0 model number N5100 only.

 - So don’t try to use the same on any other device.

-- Install the suitable and proper USB drivers for Samsung Galaxy Note 8.0 model number N5100 device to your PC, that thing will allow you to connect your phablet to the PC.
+- Install the suitable and proper USB drivers for Samsung Galaxy Note 8.0 model number N5100 device to your PC.

 - Now, make sure that the USB Debugging Mode option from the Developer Options menu is enabled.

-- Verify the tablet’s battery to have enough power left, make sure the power left level is more than 85% before starting the root process and the first switching off during the first step from rooting guide.
+- Verify the tablet’s battery to have enough power left, make sure the power left level is more than 85% before starting the root process.

-- All the information listed here and step by step root guide are provided only for educational and instructional purpose, so if you want to apply this guide for your device don’t blame us in case you’ll lose any data during and after the rooting process or you damage /brick your tablet.
+- If you want to apply this guide for your device, don’t blame us in case you’ll lose any data during and after the rooting process or you damage /brick your tablet.

 - Make sure you read all the information and instructions listed in this post, and don’t skip any steps from step by step tutorial.

 How to root Samsung Galaxy Note 8.0 N5100 on Android 4.1.2 XXBMF1 Jelly Bean using CF Auto-Root:

 - Download the CF Auto Root zip file from HERE and make sure you’ll save it on your PC.